 I learned to wrap yarn around needles first from my mom.
 I learned how to make the stitches fly from Anni from Denmark who lived with us for a year.
 I made my first sweater in college and broke the boyfriend knitting rule quickly after that.

-I learned about color from many places, but first of all from Kaffe Fassett.
+I learned about color from many places, but most of all from Kaffe Fassett.

 Friends taught me many things, like what fun it is to knit together over a round of drinks, how to make yarn on a spindle, how to rip and do it better the next time.

 I was a college English teacher for about 10 years, where I learned about the joy of approaching material with students.
 I eventually had to leave academic life to take care of my son.
 House bound for awhile, I connected with the knitting scene on the Internet where passion is literally viral.

 Knitting has since inspired me to write a blog, then articles for magazines, to help start an online magazine, and for a few years now, to offer patterns for the things I primarily make for myself.
 I do teach a few times a year at select events and locally at a favorite yarn shop.
 If you have a question about a pattern of you’d like to see my class menu, send me an email.